- Winter Palace, Hermitage Museum

 Founded by Tsar Peter the Great in 1703 as Russia's ‘Window on the West’, this city was built as a showpiece, with impressive neoclassical buildings and spacious avenues.

-An included panoramic tour takes in the city’s beautiful monuments and architecture, including Summer and Winter Palaces, the impressive Admiralty Building, the Victory Column and St Isaac’s Cathedral.
+An included panoramic tour takes in the city’s beautiful monuments and architecture, including Summer and Winter Palaces, the Admiralty Building, the Victory Column and St Isaac’s Cathedral.
 This afternoon another included tour visits the world-renowned Hermitage Museum.
-The museum is one of the greatest art galleries in the world and is set in a magnificent palace that contains enough treasures to keep you fascinated for days.
+The museum is one of the greatest art galleries in the world and is set within a palace containing numerous treasures.

 Day 3 St Petersburg

-Set sail this evening and enjoy a welcome cocktail party.
+Your ship sets sail this evening as you enjoy a welcome cocktail party.

 Day 4 Mandrogi

 Mandrogi, on the Svir River, is a reconstructed traditional Russian village complete with rustic wooden houses and cobblestone walkways.
 Perhaps buy some traditional handicrafts in the workshop or sample the country’s favourite beverage in the Vodka Museum.

 Enjoy a picnic lunch ashore to the accompaniment of traditional Russian folk music.

 This morning your ship sails into Lake Onega to the small island of Kizhi.
 You’ll visit the open-air museum, a UNESCO World Heritage Site, where wooden buildings from all over Russia have been re-erected to provide a glimpse of life in centuries gone by.